hackclub/hackclub/workshops/online-pong/README.md

 ![the draw function code](https://cloud-850hguur0.vercel.app/0drawfunc.png "The draw function")

-Now, let's open the game in a new tab as we did earlier to see if everything is working!
+Now, let's press run and open the game in a new tab as we did earlier to see if everything is working!
 You'll just see a blank black square at first - that's because there's only one "player".
 Earlier when we were writing `PongRoom`, we wrote the `onJoin` function so that it would only set `state.gameStarted` to true once there were two players.
 But, the draw function only runs if the game has started.
 So, you can trick the server into thinking there are two players and starting the game by opening the game in another tab so you have it open in two tabs at a time.
 Then, if you wait a few seconds for the game to start, you should suddenly see the `draw` function drawing everything to the canvas!

 ![pong game with draw function](https://cloud-6o9ib5amw.vercel.app/2pong_draw.png "The pong game")